pingidentity/pingidentity-devops-getting-started/docs/reference/addMOTD.md

 ---
 # Adding a MOTD

-You can create a message of the day (MOTD) JSON file to be used to provide an MOTD file to our product containers when they start.
+You can create a message of the day (MOTD) JSON file to be provide an MOTD file to our product containers when they start.

 ## Before you begin

 You must:

-* Complete [Get Started](../get-started/introduction.md) to set up your DevOps environment and run a test deployment of the products.
+* Complete the [Get Started](../get-started/introduction.md) example to set up your DevOps environment and run a test deployment of the products.

 ## Using a MOTD file

-You can employ a MOTD file in by either:
+To employ a MOTD file:

-* Editing our existing `motd.json` file used by our example use cases
+1. Edit the existing `motd.json` file:
-* Creating a `motd.json` file in the location of your server profile:
+    1. Edit the motd/motd.json file located in your local `pingidentity-devops-getting-started/motd` folder.

-    1. To use the MOTD with our example uses cases, edit the `motd/motd.json` file located in your local `pingidentity-devops-getting-started/motd`.
+1. Create a `motd.json` file in the location of your server profile:
-    1. To use a MOTD file for your server profile, create a `motd.json` file in the directory where the `docker-compose.yaml` file you're using for the server profile is located.
+    1. Create a `motd.json` file in the root of the server profile directory being referenced.

-        This `motd.json` file will be appended to the `/etc/motd` file used by the DevOps image.
+    This `motd.json` file will be appended to the `/etc/motd` file used by the provided image.

 ## Testing the MOTD file

 Test the new messages in the `motd.json` file using the `test-motd.sh` script.
-The script supplies the `JQ_EXPR` value used to pass the message data to the Devops image.
+The script supplies the `JQ_EXPR` value used to pass the message data to the container.

 1. To test the `motd.json` file locally for our example use cases, from the `pingidentity-devops-getting-started/motd` directory, enter: